donejs/donejs/tutorials/playermx.md

             this.moving.css("left", percent*width+"px")
           },

-_Note: `draginit` and `dragend` are just a couple of events provided by the JMVC framework. [http://edge.javascriptmvc.com/jmvc/docs.html#!jQuery.Drag](http://edge.javascriptmvc.com/jmvc/docs.html#!jQuery.Drag)_
+_Note: `draginit` and `dragend` are a couple of events provided by the JMVC framework. [jQuery.Drag jQuery.Drag]_

-We won't listen globally for our drag events, but rather scope them to our indicator div element.
+The drag events are scoped to the indicator div element.
 We can now call the Popcorn.js `play` and `pause` methods, trusting other widgets to respond as needed.
 In this app, these events will get picked up by our 'Play' widget to start/stop the playback.

           "div draginit" : function(el, ev, drag){
             this.options.video.pause()